dominodatalab/SCE_Flows_Training_Template/README.md

 - You can get the `adam_dataset` dependencies by loading the contents of the file located at `/workflow/inputs/<NAME OF DATASET>`
 - The output report must be written to `workflow/outputs/report` in order for it to be returned and tracked properly.

+# Environment Requirements

+The project requires two environments:

+1. The `Domino Standard Environment` which contains the necessary packages to trigger the flow.
+2. A `SAS Analytics Pro` environment which contains the necessary packages to run the SAS jobs that get triggered by the flow.
+The environment definition is included in this template and will be automatically created in the deployment if it doesn't already exist.

+# Hardware Requirements

+This project works with a standard small-sized hardware tier, such as the small-k8s tier on all Domino deployments.